simp/pupmod-simp-auditd/REFERENCE.md

 Data type: `String[1]`

-The tag to identify pam configuration file changes in an audit record
+The tag to identify PAM configuration file changes in an audit record

 Default value: 'CFG_pam'